getgauge/docs.gauge.org/getting_started/mac_installation.rst

 .. cssclass:: dynamic-content macos collapsible-content

-Nightly release are latest development snapshots of Gauge.
+Nightly releases are latest development snapshots of Gauge.
 They have the latest features being developed, but are unstable.
-Downnload the Gauge archive from here.
-Extract it to a location and add it to system path.
+Download the Gauge archive from `here <https://bintray.com/gauge/Gauge/Nightly/_latestVersion>`__.

-.. cssclass:: dynamic-content macos collapsible-content

-`gauge-1.0.6.nightly-2019-07-19-darwin.x86.zip <https://bintray.com/gauge/Gauge/download_file?file_path=darwin%2Fgauge-1.0.6.nightly-2019-07-19-darwin.x86.zip>`__

-.. cssclass:: dynamic-content macos collapsible-content

-`gauge-1.0.6.nightly-2019-07-19-darwin.x86_64.zip <https://bintray.com/gauge/Gauge/download_file?file_path=darwin%2Fgauge-1.0.6.nightly-2019-07-19-darwin.x86_64.zip>`__